• Skip to primary navigation

 Grana Padano is another beloved Italian cheese that hails from the Po Valley in Northern Lombardy.
 This cheese is less complex than Parmigiano-Reggiano, but it still has a nutty, salty flavor-it just develops over a shorter aging period, which means it's not as pungent.

-The texture and flavor of Grana Padano varies depending on the length of its aging process.
+The texture and flavor of Grana Padano vary depending on the length of its aging process.
 Grana Padano can be used as a substitute for Parmesan or Parmigiano-Reggiano in cooking; I love it in this Casarecce with Peas and Asparagus, where its nutty flavor complements the fresh spring vegetables.

 More Cooking Resources